FrancescaSrc/AIND-VUI-Capstone/README.md

 ## Special Thanks

-We have borrowed the `create_desc_json.py` and `flac_to_wav.sh` files from the [ba-dls-deepspeech](https://github.com/baidu-research/ba-dls-deepspeech) repository, along with some functions used to generate spectrograms.
+The `create_desc_json.py` and `flac_to_wav.sh` files are borrowed from the [ba-dls-deepspeech](https://github.com/baidu-research/ba-dls-deepspeech) repository, along with some functions used to generate spectrograms.